Guard against targeted attacks

 - Restrictions on third-party access to account data

-- Google Safe Browsing for Chrome (when users are signed into Chrome using the same identity as their Advanced Protection Program identity)
+- Google Safe Browsing protections in Chrome (when users are signed into Chrome using the same identity as their Advanced Protection Program identity)

 Advanced Protection Program security policies

-In the Admin console, you can allow users to self-enroll in Advanced Protection.
+In the Admin console, you can allow users to self-enroll in the Advanced Protection Program.
 After they enroll, users are protected by these security policies:

-- Stronger authentication with security key.
-Using 2-Step Verification, Advanced Protection enforces the use of security keys by users.
-You do not have to configure 2-Step Verification policies separately.
+- Strong authentication with security key.
+Using 2-Step Verification, the Advanced Protection Program enforces the use of security keys by users.
+You don't have to configure 2-Step Verification policies separately.
 Users register their keys when they enroll in Advanced Protection Program.
 Security key usage is enforced even if a domain is using a third-party IdP.

 Security keys are the most secure form of 2-Step Verification.
 Users in Advanced Protection Program are required to use security keys, and not any of the other 2SV methods supported by Google (such as Google Authenticator).
 Security key usage is enforced even if a domain is using a third party IdP.
 Advanced Protection policies take precedence over prior 2-Step Verification settings.

 Also, if your users need to occasionally use platforms that do not support native security keys, you can allow users to sign in and authenticate with a special, one-time security code.
 Users can generate this code only on a device that supports security keys.

 Using security codes with security keys weakens security.
 Using security keys without security codes provides stronger security, and maximum phishing protection.
 But if your organization has important workflows where security keys can’t be used directly, enabling security codes for those workflows can improve your security.
 For example, security keys often don’t work with Internet Explorer, Safari, iOS apps, remote desktops, and legacy applications.
 Go to the G Suite Updates Blog for details.